-- For married couples, Joint Tenancy will not offer the full step-up in basis for Capital Gains tax that a they would receive if they used a Trust.
+- For married couples, Joint Tenancy will not offer the full step-up in basis for Capital Gains tax they would receive if they used a trust.

 - Joint Tenancy exposes one Joint Tenant to the financial liabilities of the other Joint Tenant.

 So there you have it – how to avoid Probate for any sized estate in California.
-If you have any questions on avoiding Probate, or if you need to Probate an estate, feel free to contact us.
+If you want to discuss creating a trust or if you need to probate an estate, feel free to contact our office.